 You’ve heard stories about studios paying millions of dollars for scripts.
 Probably prompting the deserved question, “How much do screenwriters make?”

-Today, we’re going to take a look at the events that got the spec market to where it is today, in 2019.
+Today, we’re going to take a look at the events that got the spec market to where it is today.
 It’s not easy to figure out how studios and networks operate and what they really want.
 But we’ve got the insider’s perspective, and we’ve done the research.

 You’ll leave this article with confidence, ready to give yourself the best chance possible before you and your reps submit a script to Netflix, Paramount, or HBO.